-Professor and Associate Head of Graduate Studies, Mechanical Aerospace and Nuclear Engineering
+Professor and Associate Department Head for Graduate Affairs, Mechanical Aerospace and Nuclear Engineering

-Since January 2015, Dr. T. Borca-Tasciuc serves as the Associate Head of Graduate Studies and the Mechanical Engineering Program Director for the MANE Dept.
+Since January 2015, Dr. T. Borca-Tasciuc serves as the Associate Department Head for Graduate Affairs and the Mechanical Engineering Program Director for the MANE Dept.

 NanoTEC Lab Research Goals